Chirag-ahir/My-SQL-All-Basic/README.md

 what is Sub qury in SQL ?<br>
  A sub query is a select query that is contained inside another query.
 The inner select query is usually used to determine the results of the outer select query.

+what is UNION ?<BR>
+ Unions combine the results from multiple SELECT queries into a consolidated result set.